-There’s no joy in the word ‘chore.’
-‘Work’ carries with it honor.
-‘Job’ specifies a role.
+There’s no joy in the word “chore.”
+“Work” carries with it honor.
+“Job” specifies a role.
 “Responsibility” implies, well, responsibility.
-Chore offers none of those qualities.
-It’s defined as a “difficult or disagreeable task,” because somehow task wasn’t unpleasant enough on its own.
+“Chore” offers none of those qualities.
+It’s defined as a “difficult or disagreeable task,” because somehow “task” wasn’t unpleasant enough on its own.
 And the thing about chores is they never stop.
-Kids always have to eat.
-Shirts don’t come out folded.
-And no matter how well you sweep, dust keeps getting pumped out.
+Kids always have to eat, shirts don’t come out of the dryer folded, and no matter how well you sweep, dust keeps getting pumped out.
 The only good thing is that in a marriage chores are a shared load, but they have to be divided up well so no one feels dumped on.
-But schedules vary and so do personalities.
+But schedules vary, as do personalities.
 There’s no one-size-fits-all solution to finding a system that works for you.
 So we asked a panel of experts, including therapists, professional organizers, and on-the-ground married couples, about how to get the jobs done fairly.

 Rotate the Big Ones

 Mike LaFave lives in Minneapolis, Minnesota with his wife.
 The best method that’s worked for him has been to alternate who’s responsible for dinner each week.
 That person does all the meal planning, shops on Sunday, and cooks each night.
 Their kids—ages 16, 13, and 10—do the dishes.
 There are a few benefits, he says.
 The daily chore isn’t anyone’s sole responsibility.
 It brings in more variety since meals don’t get repeated as quickly.
 And the kids get to see both mom and dad cooking.
 The same goes for vacuuming, cleaning the bathrooms, and doing laundry.
 In their heads, there’s no division for domestic jobs.